Examining Addiction and Mental Illness during Mental Health Month

-This May marks 2021 Mental Health Month, an event established over 70 years ago to promote awareness, advocacy and practical resources to the millions of Americans in need of care and support for mental illness and addiction.
-Right now in the United States, over 9.5 million Americans currently struggle with simultaneous addiction and mental health disorder for which they very well may need dual-diagnosis treatment.
-Whether you’ve been battling serious lifelong anxiety or depression or are struggling to cope with acute trauma or other external stressors, you need and deserve treatment and support resources to help you cope in your everyday life.
+This May marks 2022 Mental Health Month, an event established over 70 years ago to promote awareness, advocacy, and practical resources to the millions of Americans in need of care and support for mental illness and addiction.
+Right now in the United States, over 9.5 million Americans currently struggle with simultaneous addiction and mental health disorders for which they very well may need dual-diagnosis treatment.
+Whether you’ve been battling serious lifelong anxiety or depression, or you are struggling to cope with acute trauma or other external stressors, you need and deserve treatment and support resources to help you cope in your everyday life.

 How to Get Involved in Mental Health Month

-Events like Mental Health Month provide added opportunity to educate and empower yourself to get help and guidance.
-It’s also an opportunity for loved ones, friends and colleagues of those with struggling with mental illness, as well as the public at large, to learn how about mental illness, stop stigmatizing it and support those who are vulnerable.
+Events like Mental Health Month provide added opportunities to educate and empower yourself to get help and guidance.
+They’re also an opportunity for loved ones, friends, and colleagues of those struggling with mental illness to learn how about mental illness, stop stigmatizing it, and support those who are vulnerable.
 This month will be filled with in-person and virtual events offering mental health education and support across the country.
 Recovery Unplugged encourages all to get involved however they can in an effort to destigmatize and promote awareness toward mental health issues, including co-occurring addiction and mental illness.
-Mental Health American has also provided a robust toolkit of resources to help you take action in your own backyard.
+Mental Health America has also provided a robust toolkit of resources to help you take action in your own backyard.